 One more thing to keep in mind: don't chase for kills.
 Most of the times you keep chasing for a kill you are just wasting your time or worse, getting yourself killed!
 If an enemy gets away with just a bit of health take this opportunity to take an objective or provide and clear out vision.
 This will help your team globally a lot more than trying to get that one kill to boost your KDA and risk dying.

-In every game you will take Flash and Ignite as it is just the best set of spells you can get for Fiddlesticks support.
+In every game you will take Flash and Smite as it is just the best set of spells you can get for Fiddlesticks jungle.

-There isn't much else that can be said about it, you need your Flash for obvious reasons and it doesn't do you much good if you would take anything but Ignite.
+There isn't much else that can be said about it, you need your Smite for obvious reasons and it doesn't do you much good if you would take anything but Flash.

 + Very fun champion